LIHI Certificate #80 - Gardners Falls Project, Massachusetts

 Cultural resources in the project area include the project’s stone foundation which is potentially eligible for listing on the National Register of Historic Places.
 The Gardners Falls Cave no longer exists due to dramatic riverbank changes caused by Hurricane Irene.
 The project submits annual reports of cultural resource activities to the State Historic Preservation Office that also provided guidance and recommendations when the project underwent several repairs to the powerhouse floor and a tailrace pipe which the project incorporated into their restoration activities.

 Recreational resources at the project include a picnic area, hiking trails, and kayak put-in.
-Public access is provided free of charge.
+Public access for fishing and sightseeing is provided free of charge and signage has been posted guiding users to the access trail and recreational features.

 November 7, 2017: LIHI has issued a Preliminary Certification Decision that the Gardners Falls Hydroelectric Project continues to satisfy the LIHI Certification Criteria.
 The Certification includes three facility-specific conditions, as follows: